 Katherine earned her MA degree in the Human Development, Learning and Culture program from UBC’s Faculty of Education and has a background in health education, applied research, and community engagement.
 Her interests focus on how to best support adult and community learning in a variety of health contexts.

 Erica completed her Bachelor of Arts in Psychology from the University of British Columbia, and her Master of Public Health degree from Simon Fraser University with a focus on the paradigms represented by the treatment policies at the Forensic Psychiatric Hospital of BC.
 Erica is also the vice-president of the Craftworks Society board of directors, a non-profit organization that supports people with disabilities through craft therapy.

-Fiona has a B.A. from Wilfrid Laurier University and will graduate from BCIT's technical writing program in 2019.
-Fiona has also worked as a graphic designer and instructional assistant.
+Fiona has a B.A. from Wilfrid Laurier University and a technical writing certificate from BCIT.
+Fiona has worked as a graphic designer and instructional assistant.
 She's passionate about language, design and e-learning.
 Contact: email@example.com